hish22/depoty/README.md

 ## Additional

-If you want to clear the cache of the system type:
+If you want to clear the cache of the system, type:

 ```bash
 depoty clear